aruship4/recipe-project/README.md

 6. Added `is_main_dish` to the merged dataframe
   - `is_main_dish` is a boolean column checking if the recipe contains the tag 'main_dish'.
 Main dishes usually have more protein than other types of foods, such as snacks and dessert since they contain protein sources like meat, fish, tofu, beans, eggs, etc. This addition gives another way to compare recipes with more protein to recipes with less protein.

-Here is the head of the cleaned dataframe with 83782 rows and 19 columns.
-For the sake of the website, I included the columns relevant for data analysis:
+Here is the head of the cleaned dataframe with 83782 rows and 21 columns.
+For the website, I included the columns relevant for data analysis:

 | name                                 |     id | submitted           |   calories |   protein |   avg_rating | is_main_dish   |
 |:-------------------------------------|-------:|:--------------------|-----------:|----------:|-------------:|:---------------|